-A spokesman for Geek Plus told Robotics and Automation News that the growth of e-commerce is placing additional demands on the supply chain and logistics sector, and some of the established giants do not have enough time or resources to provide the high level of customer services that it can to smaller and medium-sized companies.
+Geek Plus predicts that the growth of e-commerce is placing additional demands on the supply chain and logistics sector, and some of the established giants do not have enough time or resources to provide the high level of customer services that it can to smaller and medium-sized companies.

-Material handling, as the terms suggest, refers specifically to the movement of goods or items.
+Material handling, as the term suggests, refers specifically to the movement of goods or items.
 This could be moving the material between a truck and a warehouse, on or off the truck, or in any similar situation.
 You could perhaps think of it as the area where logistics connects with the supply chain.

 There are numerous multi-billion-dollar material handling companies which specialise in supplying material handling services, but according to the Geek Plus spokesman, some of them find themselves having to sometimes turn away all but the largest customers because they simply don’t have the resources to allocate to anything else other than the larger, multimillion-dollar projects.

 “The large integrators are concentrating on jobs that are valued at tens of millions of dollars, and are actually turning down small- and medium-sized projects that might be worth half a million to a million,” he said.